Overview

 The Board consists of one voting member appointed by each of Astronomy Australia Ltd, Macquarie University, Australian National University and the University of Sydney, three independent members with experience in astronomy or industry connections, and an independent observer from the Commonwealth Department of Industry, Innovation and Science.

-Prof. Matthew Colless – ANU Nominee
+Prof. Stuart Wyithe – ANU Nominee

 Prof. Jonathan Bland-Hawthorn – USyd Nominee